 How Long Does the EFC Appeal Process Take?

-The review process can take four to six weeks to complete depending on the receipt of a completed electronic appeal, requests for additional information, and the time of year the application is submitted.
+The review process can take three to four weeks to complete depending on the receipt of a completed electronic appeal, requests for additional information, and the time of year the application is submitted.
 When our office receives the application, a Financial Aid Advisor will contact the student and/or parent via email if any additional information or clarification is needed.
 Not all application reviews will be approved, warrant a change to the student's EFC, or change a student's original financial aid award offer.
 Any changes to the student's financial aid award offer will result in an email notifying the student of the change.